Dotun95/Mars-Retail-Store.SQL/README.md

 📊 Key Insights

-Clothing generated the highest revenue ($155,580)
+Electronics generated the highest revenue ($156,905)

+Clothing followed at $155,580

+Beauty generated $143,515

 Middle-aged customers are the biggest contributors across categories

-Electronics performed strongly across both genders

 🚀 Tools Used